-System Event Warning Event is sent when Device Cold Start Power is cut off and then reconnected.
+System Event Warning Event is sent when

+Device Cold Start Power is cut off and then reconnected.

 Device Warm Start Reboot the device by CLI or Web UI.

+Power 1 Failure Power 1 is failure.

-Power 1 /2 Failure Power 1 or 2 is failure.
-Authentication failure An incorrect password, SNMP Community String is entered.
+Power 2 Failure Power 2 is failure.

+Authentication failure An incorrect password, SNMP Community String is

+entered.

 Time Synchronize Accessing to NTP Server is failure.

+Failure

-Failure Fault Relay The DO/Fault Relay is on.
-Ring Event Master of Super Ring has changed or backup path is activated.
+Fault Relay The DO/Fault Relay is on.

+Super Ring Topology Master of Super Ring has changed or backup path is

+Changes activated.

 DI1 Change The Digital Input#1 status is changed.

-Loop Protection Looping event occurred.
-SFP The readed information of DDM SFP transceiver is over temperature or out the range of TX/RX power.
-Port Event Warning Event is sent when Link-Up The port is connected to another device Link-Down The port is disconnected (e.g. the cable is pulled out, or the opposing devices turns down) Both The link status changed.
+Port Event Warning Event is sent when

+Link-Up The port is connected to another device

+Link-Down The port is disconnected (e.g. the cable is pulled out,

+or the opposing devices turns down)

+Both The link status changed.